ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 THE MIKVEH POOL AND THE BAPTISMAL

 Leviticus 11 dealt with problems of unclean animals' carcasses falling into cooking pots or pitchers of water that had to be broken if they were made unclean.
-There were problems with people touching such things needing their clothes washed and being unclean until evening.
-There were other passages that indicated a person was unclean if he/she had an emission.
+There were problems with people touching something unclean thus making the person unclean until evening.
+The person was not allowed to touch anyone else for fear of making others unclean.
+A person is required to wash after being made unclean, thus they built mikvehs.
+There were other passages that indicated a person was unclean if he had an emission of semen.
 A woman was thought to be made unclean by her menstrual period.

-In addition to the Torah passages of Leviticus there were more laws made in the Talmud.
-The Jerusalem Talmud contained some of this legal code about what was clean and what was not.
+In addition to the Torah passages of Leviticus there are more laws in the Talmud.
+The Jerusalem Talmud contains some of this legal code about what was clean and what was not clean.

 Mikveh at the Jerusalem Archaeology Park near the Western Wall, Jerusalem July 2006